TSpeel/writeups/pwn/ROPEmporium/Challenge1-ret2win/README.md

 # Ret2win
-For this challenge (and the other ROP Emporium challenges), I downloaded the 64-bit binary.
+For this challenge (and the other ROP Emporium challenges), we will look at the 64 bit binaries.

 Using checksec, we find the following defenses in place:
 ```